smartcontractkit/documentation/docs/Using Randomness/using-chainlink-vrf.md

 # Overview

-In this tutorial, you will learn about generating randomness on blockchains.
+In this guide, you will learn about generating randomness on blockchains.
 This includes learning how to implement a Request and Receive cycle with Chainlink oracles and how to consume random numbers with Chainlink VRF in smart contracts.

 **Table of Contents**